Garden Dilemmas, Delights & Discoveries, Ask Mary Stone, New Jersey Garden blog

 Please Stop Mulch Volcanos!

-There’s a trend in using cocoa mulch which can be toxic to pets, and the sweet smell can attract wild animals, so best to stay clear.
-Then there’s the controversial dyed mulch often made from recycled wood products such as wood pallets, old decks and other construction debris which can be contaminated with harmful chemicals.
-Plus, the impact of the dye itself, covering up the mystery of the wood products used.
-Hence dyed mulch is another stay-away as far as I’m concerned to keep plants healthy.
+There was a trend to use cocoa mulch, which can be toxic to pets, and the sweet smell can attract wild animals, so best to stay clear.
+Then there’s the controversial dyed mulch, often made from recycled wood products such as wood pallets, old decks, and other construction debris, which can contain harmful chemicals.
+Plus, the impact of the dye itself covers up the mystery of the wood products used.
+Hence, dyed mulch is another stay-away as far as I’m concerned to keep plants healthy.

-I prefer cedar and hemlock mulch which have fewer mold spores as compared to other hardwood mulches and doesn’t break down as quickly.
-But is there a risk of spreading Hemlock Woolly Adelgid (HWA) by using hemlock mulch?
+I prefer cedar and hemlock mulch, which have fewer mold spores than other hardwood mulches and don’t break down as quickly.
+But is there a risk of spreading Hemlock Woolly Adelgid (HWA) using hemlock mulch?
 Hemlocks infected with HWA have a white powder on the foliage from the tiny insects that feed on the twigs at the base of the needles.
-It once devastated hemlocks, though the problem has dramatically improved, and thankfully hemlocks are readily used in the landscape once again.
+It once devastated hemlocks, though the problem has dramatically improved, and thankfully, hemlocks are readily used in the landscape once again.

-According to the University of Massachusetts Center for Agriculture in cooperation with the USDA, “given that hemlock bark mulch is made from the bark of the trunk and major branches, there should be limited or no adelgids present in those areas.”
-They go on to say, “bark mulch should not be used as soon as it is made, for a variety of reasons other than the HWA.
+According to the University of Massachusetts Center for Agriculture, in cooperation with the USDA, “given that hemlock bark mulch is from the bark of the trunk and major branches, there should be limited or no adelgids present in those areas.”
+They go on to say, “Bark mulch should not be used as soon as it is made for a variety of reasons other than the HWA.
 If six months have passed from the time of manufacture, then a minimal movement of the adelgid would be expected onto another host.”
-Bottom line, hemlock mulch is safe and favorable to use.
+The bottom line is hemlock mulch is safe and favorable to use.

 Mary Stone, Garden Dilemmas, Ask Mary Stone,Gardening tips, Garden Blogs, Stone Associates Landscape Design, Garden Blog, Woodchip Garden Path

-Some say wood chips mulched around trees or shrubs is perfectly fine.
+Some say wood chips mulched around trees or shrubs are perfectly fine.
 They believe any nitrogen hindrance that might occur is limited to the soil surface and has virtually no negative impact on plants with deeper root systems.
-I don’t know, fresh wood chips around plants remind me of a garden under a drive-through menu.
-A step above tomato sauce red mulch, but not so pretty.
-Better to use wood chips to create a woodland path, a cushion under a play-set, or as paths between raised beds in your vegetable garden.
-Garden Dilemmas?
-Askmarystone@gmail.com
+I don’t know; fresh wood chips around plants remind me of a garden under a drive-through menu.
+It is a step above tomato sauce red mulch, but not so pretty.
+Using wood chips to create a woodland path, a cushion under a play set, or paths between raised beds in your vegetable garden is better.

 Hemlock Mulch- less likely to have spores